CIS 1051 - Temple Rome Spring 2023¶

 Prof. Andrea Gallegati

-functions, here below) return values, but the functions we’ve written so far are all void:
+Many of Python intrinsic functions (e.g. math functions, here below) return values, but the functions we’ve written so far are all void:

 they have an effect, like printing a value or moving a turtle, but they don’t have a return value.
-More precisely, their return value is None
+More precisely, their return value is None.

 import math